 Imitation saffron is rampant in markets around the world (especially in Turkey), and even makes its way into Canadian products and stores.
 In particular, beware of safflower petals, which look a little like saffron, but are nearly flavourless.
 Any time you see a big quantity of “saffron” (more than a couple grams) for an overly reasonable price, it’s almost certainly safflower.

 Fresh saffron has a distinctive earthy smell and flavour and imparts a bright orange colour to food.
 Saffron is a characteristic ingredient for a number of traditional dishes like bouillabaisse and paella, as well as many risottos.
 Try adding a few threads to basmati rice with Indian dishes to add a bit of flavour and turn your rice a beautiful golden colour.
 When adding saffron to a dish, add to a bit of liquid first to draw out the colour, or grind to a powder if no liquid is being used.
 Adding early in the cooking process gives more colour, adding late gives more flavour.

-We carry saffron from two places: La Mancha, Spain (which is considered by many to grow the world’s finest saffron) and Iran (Iranian saffron is prized for its incredible colour).
-Our Spanish saffron comes in two grades: Mancha and Coupe.
+Our saffron is from La Mancha, Spain (which is considered by many to grow the world’s finest saffron).
+It comes in two grades: Mancha and Coupe.
 Mancha is a premium grade exhibiting a rich red colour and beautiful flavour.
 Coupe saffron is the very best Spanish saffron.
 It has been selected by a Spanish governing body as the finest bright-red saffron with the most intense flavour and aroma.
 All our saffron is sold in one-gram tins.